dnajdrowski/CarrifyWeb/README.md

 # Carrify
-### Group Project - WEB & ANDROID APPLICATION
+### Group Project - REST API & ANDROID APPLICATION

 **CEO & Developers:** Krzysztof Serocki and Daniel Najdrowski

 **Contact:** ___carrifydevelopment@gmail.com___

-### WEB-APP-AND-REST-API-GOALS:
+### REST-API-GOALS:
-- management of clients registered in android application,
+- management of clients registered in android application
-- management of cars connected in android applications,
+- management of cars connected in android applications
-- management of rentals that are covered by the android application,
+- management of rentals that are covered by the android application
-- controlling employees (relocators),
+- management of fees in application
-- access to statistics for the use of a period of time.
+- menagement of reservations that are coverd by the android application

 ### ANDROID-APP-GOALS:
- - customer registration and login using a phone number and email,
+ - customer registration and login using a phone number and email
- - overview of available cars on the map (main screen),
+ - overview of available cars on the map (main screen)
- - adding a card and topping up the wallet,
+ - adding a card and topping up the wallet
- - the possibility of reserving a car for 15 minutes and possibity to extend to 20 minutes,
+ - the possibility of reserving a car for 15 minutes and possibity to extend to 20 minutes
- - the possibility of renting a car using the QR code and the fee charged per minute,
+ - the possibility of renting a car using the QR code and the fee charged per minute
- - travel history review - date, duration and distance + route on the map,
+ - travel history review - date, duration and distance, route on the map
  - application description, so-called "How it works"
  - the possibility of reporting a problem using the application form